-Nissan Altima owners have reported 1,384 problems related to power train (under the power train category).
+Nissan Altima owners have reported 1,394 problems related to power train (under the power train category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Nissan Altima based on all problems reported for the Altima.

-1 Power Train problem of the 2017 Nissan Altima
+all problems of the 2011 Nissan Altima

 Just bought a 2017 Nissan Altima sr. Took it for a ride.
 Attempted to merge into traffic and the car had zero acceleration once I merged and then the transmission seemed to completely disengage.
 The rpms week to around 3500 so I quickly had to pull off so as not to get rear ended.
 Brought the car to a stop and attempted several times to push the gas but the car would not pick up any momentum.
 I eventually turned the car off and waited a couple minutes.
 I restarted the car and placed it in drive and the car accelerated like a turtle but eventually got up to 30 mph.
 I turned around and headed back home and parked the car.
 Calling my mechanic to see if he has any knowledge related to these damn cvt transmission.
 Not sure why these cars aren't barred from being resold like they did with the volkswagon.
 I feel raped.